dasch-swiss/dsp-permissions-scripts/README.md

 > [This example file](project_data/F18E/APs_original.json)
 > contains 2 APs that:
 >
->- grants to `knora-admin:ProjectAdmin` the rights to do anything on project level, and to create resources of any class.
+>- grant to `knora-admin:ProjectAdmin` the rights to do anything on project level, and to create resources of any class.
->- grants to `knora-admin:ProjectMember` the rights to create resources of any class.
+>- grant to `knora-admin:ProjectMember` the rights to create resources of any class.

 ## OAP: Object Access Permissions